 (2) Where a hydrodynamic mass has to be taken into account, values of 10 % of the mass of displaced water for bow and 40 % for side impact should be used.

-(3) For elastic deformations (Edef 0,21 MNm) the dynamic design impact force may be calculated from Formula (C.5):
+(3) For elastic deformations (Edef ≤ 0,21 MNm) the dynamic design impact force may be calculated from Formula (C.5):

-Fdyn,el = 10,95 ⋅Edef;inMN (C.5)
+(C.5)

 (4) For plastic deformations (when Edef > 0,21 MNm), the dynamic design impact force may be calculated from Formula (C.6):

-Fdyn,pl = 5,0 ⋅1 + 0,128 ⋅ Edef;in MN (C.6)
+(C.6)

-where the deformation energy Edef [MNm] is equal to the available total kinetic energy Ea in case of frontal impact, while in case of lateral impact with angle < 45°, a sliding impact may be assumed and the deformation energy taken equal to Formula (C.7):
+where the deformation energy Edef [MNm] is equal to the available total kinetic energy Ea in case of frontal impact, while in case of lateral impact with angle α < 45°, a sliding impact may be assumed and the deformation energy taken equal to Formula (C.7):

-Edef=Ea1-cosα (C.7)
+(C.7)

 (5) Information on probabilistic models of the basic variables determining the deformation energy or the ship’s impact behaviour may be used for the design impact force based on probabilistic methods.